iamaj10/placement-cell/README.md

 ## 🧑‍💻 Getting started

-- Clone the forked repository in your local system
+- Clone the repository in your local system
 - Change the db and session key as required
 - Install all required packages